CiscoSE/webhooksimple/README.rst

        event: "created"
        target_url: "https://{{ url_prefix }}/messages"

 But this is not all.
-Those that worked with jinja2 before probably already know what is coming next.
+Those that worked with [jinja2](http://jinja.pocoo.org/) before probably already know what is coming next.
 You can also add some (generator) logic here.
-Lets say we want to create a debug and a production version of our web hook.
-We can do this by doing the following:
+Let's say we want to create two versions (_debug_ and _production_) of our webhook.
+We can do this by configuring the following:

 *vars.yml*:

 .. code-block:: yaml

    ---
-   # Note: Adapter part (see above) omited for bravity
+   # Note: Adapter part (see above) omited for brevity
    envs:
      - name: production
        url: https://my_production_prefix